- The repeal could spell trouble for small businesses.

 What happens now?

-The good news is you don’t have to worry about any immediate changes to your site traffic.
+The good news is you don’t have to worry about any immediate changes.
 When the FCC officially registered the repeal in February, it started a 60-day countdown (ending on April 23) for the repeal to take effect—and for opposition lawsuits to be filed.

 Those lawsuits are already pouring in, and it could take months before they’re resolved.
 Experts believe that ISPs will wait for the outcome of the many legal challenges before making any significant changes to their business models.